getnamingo/registry/docs/configuration.md

 #### 1.4.5.
 Setup Backup

-To ensure the safety and availability of your data in Namingo, it's crucial to set up and verify automated backups.
-Begin by editing the ```backup.json``` file in the automation directory, where you'll input your database details.
-Ensure that the details for the database are accurately entered in two specified locations within the ```backup.json``` file.

-Additionally, check that the cronjob for PHPBU is correctly scheduled on your server, as this automates the backup process.
-You can verify this by reviewing your server's cronjob list.
-These steps are vital to maintain regular, secure backups of your system, safeguarding against data loss and ensuring business continuity.
+To set up backups in Namingo:

+1. Rename `/opt/registry/automation/backup.json.dist` and `/opt/registry/automation/backup-upload.json.dist` to `backup.json` and `backup-upload.json`, respectively.
+Edit both files to include the correct database and other required details.

+2. Enable the backup functionality in `cron.php` and ensure cronjobs are configured and active on your server.
+Check the server's cronjob list to verify.

 #### 1.4.6.
 RDE (Registry data escrow) configuration